Highest weights for truncated shifted Yangians and product monomial crystals: Conjectures of Hikita and Nakajima

 Thus, computing in the equivariant cohomology $H^*_{\C^{\times}}(X(\bS))$, we have $ c(V_i(k)) = (1 + kh)^{S_i(k)} + \dots $, where $ \dots $ represents an expression containing the Chern classes of the bundle $ U_i^{(k)} $.
 Since the Chern classes of the bundle $ U_i^{(k)} $ are all sent to $ 0 $ in $\C[h,h^{-1}] $, we conclude that the image of $ c(V_i) $ in $ \C[h,h^{-1}] $ is $\prod_k (1 + kh)^{S_i(k)}$.
 Setting $h = 1/2 $, we obtain the desired result. \end{proof}

 \begin{Remark} Recall that we proved our main conjecture for $ \g = \mathfrak{sl}_n$.
 In fact, in Proposition \ref{B algebra}, we have an explicit description of the $B$-algebra in this case.
-Using this description and the (straightforward) equivariant generalization of the Brundan-Ostrik presentation \cite{BrO} of the cohomology of S3 varieties, it should be possible to prove Conjecture \ref{co:Nakajima2} in this case. \end{Remark}
+Using this description together with Theorem \ref{theorem-Hikita}, a proof of Conjecture \ref{co:Nakajima2} for $\g = \mathfrak{sl}_n$ appears in \cite[Theorem 8.3.7]{AWthesis}.
+It is also possible to prove this result by showing explicitly that the B-algebra agrees in this case with the (straightforward) equivariant generalization of the Brundan-Ostrik presentation \cite{BO} of the cohomology of S3 varieties. \end{Remark}